 It’s the fish sauce that makes this honey garlic chicken strips recipe so delicious.
 Funny how scary fish sauce can be to some folks.
 That’s why some of you were a little cautious about trying our recent sticky fish sauce chicken wings recipe.
 It’s certainly an ingredient that needs to be slowly introduced.
 Fish sauce is stinky, yes, there’s no doubt about that.
 But the umami flavors are pretty amazing.
 Because we want to slowly introduce some of you to the joy of cooking with fish sauce, we’ve adapted our last recipe with soy sauce.
 The technique is the same and instead of fish sauce, we’ve added soy sauce.
 BUT, if you’re a lover of fish sauce, then use that instead!

-This recipe is perfect for game day and for anyone who loves chicken wings, but want more chicken without fighting through the bones.
-These aren’t just any ordinary chicken strips.
+This honey garlic chicken strips recipe is perfect for game day and for anyone who loves chicken wings, but want more chicken without fighting through the bones.
+These aren’t just any ordinary chicken strips they’re our popular honey garlic chicken strips recipe.
 They’re sweet and sticky with a nice baked crust.
 For anyone who loves chicken strips, these are amped up an extra level with a sweet and sticky sauce.
 Just like the fish sauce chicken wings, make sure you have extra handy-wipes ready.

 And of course, don’t forget the beer.
 These sweet and sticky honey soy sauce chicken strips are screaming to be washed down with beer.
-Or a cocktail.
+Or a cocktail or dry white wine, which pairs perfect with the flavors in these chicken strips.
 Or a fruit juice for the kiddies.